broadinstitute/amplicon_taxonomic_identification/BLAST_based/README.md

 In the server, the script is located at: `/gsap/garage-protistvector/vector_ampseq/BLASTAssignment/BLASTPipeline` As well as, database file are located at: `/gsap/garage-protistvector/vector_ampseq/BLASTAssignment/BLASTDatabases`

+Before using the pipeline on the server, make sure to activate the BLAST dotkit (`use .ncbi-blast-2.9.0+`) as well as the corresponding conda enviroment (`conda activate /gsap/garage-protistvector/vector_ampseq/BLASTAssignment/envs`)

 ### Creating BLAST pipelines:
 The pipeline expect the format of the FASTA record ID's used to generate the BLAST database to be the following: